subpic/ku/README.md

-# Keras Utilities (KU)
+# Keras utilities (Kuti)

 The project contains utilities for image assessment development with Keras/Tensorflow, including utilities for model training, custom generators, image management and augmentation.
-This is an extension of [kutils](https://github.com/subpic/kutils).
+This is a poetry package for [ku](https://github.com/subpic/ku).

 ## Overview